thomasreinecke/git-playbook/README.md

 # run all tests
 npm test

-# deploy playbook to GH pages
+# deploy playbook to GH pages (includes build and deploy to GH pages)
 npm run gh-pages
 ```